Batman: War Crimes

-"War Crimes" is a comic book crossover storyline published by DC Comics.
+"War Crimes" is a comic book crossover storyline published by the comic book publishing company DC Comics.
 The event ran during the month of August 2005 in the Batman and Detective Comics series, and is the sequel to another Batman crossover, War Games.
 While originally released by itself in trade paperback format, the later trade paperback release in 2016 would have this event as part of Batman: War Games Vol. 2.

 Plot summary

-In the wake of Gotham's recent brutal gang war, Black Mask controls the criminal underworld.
+In the wake of Gotham City's recent brutal gang war, Black Mask controls the criminal underworld.
 Batman patrols the streets alone, as Robin (Tim Drake), Batgirl (Cassandra Cain), and Oracle (Barbara Gordon) have all left Gotham in the wake of the death and destruction and his own culpability in the chaos.
 The police, under Commissioner Akins, hunt him.

 In Bludhaven, Tim and Cassandra train, fight crime, and attempt to deal with the death of Stephanie Brown.
 They are shocked to hear Stephanie's name publicly proclaimed on television as one of Batman's allies.
 The source of the story is Aaron Black, who reveals in the televised interview that Stephanie was not only Spoiler, but also Robin, and that she could have survived her vicious torture at Black Mask's hands if given proper medical care.

 From this information, Batman knows that someone who knows his true identity as Bruce Wayne is leaking information, and follows up with Dr. Leslie Thompkins, the physician who treated Stephanie before her death.
 Leslie has resigned, and Stephanie's file is missing.
 Following the trail, Batman finds the doctor who checked out the file murdered and the crime scene arranged to frame him, as well as the incomplete file.
 After removing the false evidence, Batman follows up with Aaron Black, only to find Black under attack from an imposter dressed as Batman and the Joker.
 Driving off the imposter and knocking out the Joker, Batman tells Black to run, then follows the imposter, who reveals himself as Black Mask and manages to escape.